cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 \end{aligned}
 $$

-We call the mission clock the Phased Elapsed Time (PET), measured in HH:MM.
-It starts at 00:00 when the first crew member egresses and counts up until the last crew member ingresses.
+We call the mission clock the Phased Elapsed Time (PET).
+It starts at 00:00 (HH:MM usually) when the first crew member egresses and counts up until the last crew member ingresses.

 ![a graph with time behind data points from apollo 14 - 17 EVAs. the trend lines go up mostly, with a slight downward trend near the end before sharply rising back up to finish.](./fig33.png)

-_This graph shows how the time behind varied on average for Apollo 14 - 17 EVAs.<><>cite p66, figure 33<><> The x-axis shows PET and the y-axis is time behind.
+_This graph shows how the time behind varied on average for Apollo 14 - 17 EVAs.<><>cite p66, figure 33<><> The x-axis shows PET and the y-axis is time behind._

 Time behind got worse as EVAs progressed.
-In fact, most data points that contradict this trend were the result of cutting tasks from the as-performed timeline._
+In fact, 80% of the timeline data points used to generate this graph were behind schedule.<><>cite<><> The few points that contradict the general  trend were the result of cutting tasks from the as-performed timeline.

 EVAs begin with egress and equipment checks.
 Once complete, they go into a cycle where EV crews move to a location, set up equipment, do something with the equipment, pack everything up, and move on to another location before finally ingressing.
 You can group these phases of operation into three broad categories - traversal, overhead, and station activities.
 During traversal phases, EV crews are relocating.
 Once they reach a destination, they generally begin an overhead phase, where EV crews prepare whatever equipment they need for the next phase, station activity, during which time they are using equipment for its intended purpose.
 Once EV crews finish station activities, they reenter overhead while they pack up equipment, clean up their worksite, and then likely reenter a traversal period.